tskisner/pyblast/docs/index.rst

 Package documentation
 *********************

-Please consult these pages for more details on using YOURPACKAGE:
+Please consult these pages for more details on using pyblast:

 * :ref:`genindex`
 * :ref:`modindex`